DavesCodeMusings/CloudPi/docs/motivation.md

 * Containers and Ansible automation to ease installation and maintenance
 * Self-hosting my apps and data to save money and stick it to The Man

-But enough about me, let's get building!
-Start with [installing the hadware and OS on your Raspberry Pi](install-hardware-os.md).
+Still interested?
+Then let's get building!
+We'll start with a brief introduction on [how the steps in this project are laid out](document-structure.md).

 ___